Operational Project Architecture Working Group

 Introduction

-ICxA has published a rigorous, globally applicable commissioning standard set, the governance framework,and the infrastructure and process industries have long needed.
-The next challenge is equally significant: translating those standards from publication into operational reality in live industrial projects.
-The Operational Project Architecture (OPA) Working Group is ICxA’s response to that challenge.
+The next step is equally important: showing companies the simplified steps to translate these standards into operational reality in major capital projects.
+The Operational Project Architecture (OPA) Working Group connects standards to operational excellence.
 OPA bridges the gap between standard-setting and real-world delivery, creating a structured feedback loop that carries field intelligence from live projects back into the bodies responsible for developing and refining the standards.
-Standards are the foundation.
-Operationalisation is now the frontier.

 The OPA value loop: standards operationalised, field intelligence returned, framework strengthened.